-- Up to 6 months in county jail;
+- Up to 180 days in county jail;

-- A base fine of between $390.00 and $1,000.00 with penalties and assessments totals between $1,900.00 to $3,500.00 and;
+- A base fine within $390.00 and $1,000.00 with penalties and assessments totals between $1,900.00 to $3,500.00 and;

-Priorability: What is important to note is that Marijuana DUI’s are priorable meaning that a second offense conviction for driving under the influence of marijuana within 10 years of a conviction for DUI marijuana/drugs or DUI alcohol makes the 2nd or subsequent offense even more burdensome including mandatory jail.
+Priorability: What is important to note is that Marijuana DUI’s are Priorable meaning that a second offense conviction for driving under the influence of marijuana within 10 years of a conviction for DUI marijuana/drugs or DUI alcohol makes the 2nd or subsequent offense even more burdensome including mandatory jail.

 - The accused was not operating a motor vehicle at the time of the alleged offense;

-- The accused didn't consume any marijuana;
+- The accused didn't consume any degree of marijuana;

 - The amount of marijuana measured by the chemical test showed an insufficient amount of delta-9-tetrahydrocannabinol (“THC”) to impair one’s driving;